-To configure event system settings, navigate to: System Settings > System Settings Home > Events.
+To configure event global settings, navigate to: Global Settings cog > Global Settings > Events.

 Events can have two different types of custom fields: Event Custom Fields, which are event custom fields that can be used in any event, and Event Specific Fields, which are fields that only apply to one event.
 Generally, it is best practice to use Event Custom Fields as much as possible, as it encourages consistency in your data and can save you the work of creating custom fields every time you create an event.

-To set up these fields, navigate to: System Settings > System Settings Home > Events > Event Custom Fields.
+To set up these fields, navigate to: Global Settings cog > Global Settings > Events > Event Custom Fields.

 The Event Discounts section allows you to add discounts to events, and even allows you to make certain discounts available to a selected group of constituents.

-System Settings > System Settings Home > Events > Registration Discounts.
+Global Settings cog > Global Settings > Events > Registration Discounts.

-You can configure some display settings for your online event forms here: System Settings > System Settings Home > Events > Display Settings.
+You can configure some display settings for your online event forms here: Global Settings > Global Settings > Events > Display Settings.

 From here, you can configure some layout options for the following pages: